H.R. 979: AM Radio for Every Vehicle Act of 2025

 Yes.
 The bill lets automakers comply with receivers that can play digital AM broadcasts using the In Band On Channel system.
 It does not cover all-digital AM stations.

-What does this bill have to do with emergency alerts?
+What does AM radio have to do with emergency alerts?

-Congress ties the bill to emergency communications.
+Congress frames AM as backup infrastructure for disasters, when the power grid and cell networks can fail.
 H.R.
-979 orders GAO to study whether IPAWS-connected alert tools can reach at least 90% of the U.S. population during a crisis, including at night.
+979 orders GAO to study whether other alert tools can reach at least 90% of the U.S. population during a crisis, including at night.

 Does the bill address self-driving or highly automated vehicles?